biokoda/actordb/README.md

 Sacrifices

 *   Decoupled data.
 You can't run arbitrary queries over your data.
 But you can still have a full relational database within actors.
 So you need to organize and split your data model into actors.
 Read the query model and examples sections to understand how.
-*   Single actor performance is limited to the speed of an sqlite instance (which is still quite fast).
-If you require a lot of data (many GB) within a single actor, ActorDB may not be the best tool for the job.
+*   If you require a lot of data (> 10 GB) within a single actor, ActorDB may not be the best tool for the job.
 You can however create copies of actors and implement archiving of old data.
 If an actor grows to some size, you can:
 	1. Create a copy of an actor
 	2. Delete old data from original actor
 	3. Keep copy as an archive